AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Sat Oct 21 2023
+Last update on Sun Oct 22 2023

-**72 day before 2024 ⏱** days before new years
+**71 day before 2024 ⏱** days before new years

-🤖 This README.md is updated with fun
+🤖 This README.md is updated with undefined